Sacramento Federal Criminal Defense Attorneys

 Ultimately, no matter how you learn that you are under federal investigation, your first action should be to contact a federal criminal defense lawyer to represent you.
 Hiring an attorney does not suggest that you are in any way guilty of the charges you are being investigated for.
 Rather a good defense attorney will guide you in the best practices for complying with the federal investigation while ensuring that your civil rights and freedoms are being protected.

 Hiring a criminal defense attorney as soon as you learn or believe that you are under federal investigation allows your attorney to work proactively on your behalf.
 Our attorneys have successfully presented preemptive defenses that resulted in the government to end their investigations.

-Contact our law offices today to schedule a free personal consultation to review your current legal situation.
+Contact our law offices today to schedule a personal consultation to review your current legal situation.

 Indictment and Federal Criminal Trial

 A federal criminal case will generally consist of three separate steps if the government has decided to file an indictment against you.
 The three steps are:

 During this part of the process, you will be formally charged in federal criminal court of the crimes the government alleges you have committed.
 You will appear before a magistrate judge for an initial hearing on the case.
 You are allowed to have your attorney present with you to learn more about your rights and the charges being filed against you.
 Once you understand your rights and the charges against you, you will be asked to plead guilty or not guilty to the charges.

 If you enter a plea of not guilty, the judge will make a determination of your custody status.
 The judge will hold a hearing to learn the specifics of the case and learn more about you.
 The judge will consider factors such as: